 On 3 December 2008, the Convention on Cluster Munitions was opened for signature.
 In November 2008, the Monitor decided to monitor the universalization and implementation of the Convention on Cluster Munitions in addition to monitoring the Mine Ban Treaty, and published its first report on cluster munitions in May 2009.

-The initiative formally changed its name from Landmine Monitor to Landmine and Cluster Munition Monitor in December 2009 to better reflect its increased reporting of the cluster munitions issue.
-The Monitor produced three primary annual publications starting in 2010: Country Profiles, Cluster Munition Monitor, Landmine Monitor.
+The initiative formally changed its name from Landmine Monitor to Landmine and Cluster Munition Monitor in December 2009 to better reflect its increased reporting of cluster munition issues.
+The Monitor produced three primary annual publications starting in 2010: Country Profiles, Cluster Munition Monitor, and Landmine Monitor.
 The Monitor also produces a series of thematic factsheets and, from 2013, Briefing Papers, to coincide with relevant treaty meetings.